University Quality Assurance International Board (UQAIB)

 - UQAIB board members come from a wide range of countries, including UK, US, India, Hong Kong, South Africa.

-International Network for Quality Assurance Agencies in Higher Education (INQAAHE), which is an international higher education quality assurance organisation.
+- The UQAIB is applying for membership to the International Network for Quality Assurance Agencies in Higher Education (INQAAHE), which is an international higher education quality assurance organisation.

 - As the KHDA is a Dubai authority rather than a federal one, and Ras Al Khaimah is a different emirate it seems unlikely that universities in the RAK Free Trade Zone (RAKFTZ) will be able to apply for a UQAIB licence.